 You currently have a healthy business with a positive cash flow: Borrowing money to grow is a lot easier (and certainly makes more sense) if you have a healthy business.

-You have a clear vision and a detailed plan for how you will spend the extra capital to facilitate growth: the more likely the borrowed capital will do what you want it to and the more likely a lender will be willing to offer you a loan.
+You have a clear vision and a detailed plan for how you will spend the extra capital to facilitate growth: the more likely the borrowed capital will do what you want it to and the more likely a funder will be willing to offer you funding.

 You have systems in place to handle the additional business: Talking about growth and being ready for it are sometimes two different things.
 If you’re not sure how you will handle the additional business, it might not be a good idea to take on the burden of debt to facilitate it.

-The finances make sense: Popular culture would have you believe that all you need is capital to grow; however before borrowing, it’s important to make sure the economics of the loan make sense.
+The finances make sense: Popular culture would have you believe that all you need is capital to grow; however before borrowing, it’s important to make sure the economics of the funding make sense.

 ARE YOU LOOKING FOR SMALL BUSINESS FUNDING?